ncatlab/nlab-content/pages/0/0/2/5/5200/content.md

 1. $\Box 4 \colon \Box p \to \Box \Box p$.
 (S4 modal logic)

 Traditionally the canonical interpretation of the Box operator is that $\Box p$ is the statement that "$p$ is _necessarily_ true."
+(The [[de Morgan duality|de Morgan dual]] to the necessity modality is the "possibility" modality.)
 Then the interpretation of $\Box $ is that "If $p$ is necessarily true then it is necessarily necessarily true."
 S4 modal logic appears in many [[temporal logics]].

 If instead of a single Box operator one considers $n \in \mathbb{N}$ box operators $\Box_i$ of this form the resulting modal logic is denote $S4(n)$.
 Here $\Box_i p$ is sometimes interpreted as "the $i$th agent knows $p$."